 a “Wisdom Keeper” in the acclaimed international film and docu-series entitled

 “Time of the Sixth Sun."
 Ahriana earned her Master of Theology degree from New Mexico Theological Seminary and her PhD from the University of Sedona where her studies focused on Pastoral Counseling Psychology.
 She is ordained by both Unity Worldwide Ministries and International Metaphysical Ministries.

-Deeply committed to interfaith education and dialogue, Rev. Dr. Platten serves as an Ambassador for the Parliament of the World’s Religions, and, with a panel of clergy from various faiths, she writes for and coordinates the publication of "In Good Faith"- a weekly newspaper advice column offering expert opinions of a spiritual and personal nature from a variety of clergy members and religious educators.
+Deeply committed to interfaith collaboration and dialogue, Ahriana served as an Ambassador for the Parliament of the World’s Religions from 2014 to 2019.
+She writes for and coordinates the publication of 'In Good Faith,' a weekly interfaith newspaper column offering expert opinions of a spiritual and personal nature from a variety of clergy members and religious educators.
 She also hosts the 'In Good Faith' podcast and a podcast called 'Soul Talk Tuesday.'

 work in the field of Ecospirituality, Ahriana was